 One of these days, someone will sue a rescue for hiding a bad past and expose things.
 It is the dirty – not – so – little – rescue secret.
 Refusal to see not all dogs can or should be adopted is a moral crime.
 Then you put the gut wrenching decisions to the adopters.

-They call you, distraught.
+Owners call you the rescuers – distraught.
 This animal is dangerous.
 They cannot make it work.
 There have been bites or really risky things that are precursors to a bite.
 You hassle them.
 You say they will never adopt again from any rescue – word will get out.
 The worst words – “You failed the dog.”
 Yes these people may never adopt again because they were so burned.
 That hope of a good dog, not perfect but good, is gone.
 No they will never adopt again.
 In every case I personally had, every home would have been a great home for a truly adoptable dog.
 So all dogs lose.
 Many good homes have been lost to future needy dogs.

 To those great rescuers who are making the tough choices and working to prevent this – thank you!
 It is a hard job.
 Thankless but you know sometimes the decision to give a dog a good meal, a game of fetch and a final hug on his way towards the Rainbow Bridge is far more humane than adoption.
 That final act of kindness could save a person from so much hurt – physically and emotionally.